Dyphis/dyphis.github.io/_pages/cv.md

 Education
 ======
-* B.E. in Communication Engineering
+* B.E. in Telecommunication Engineering
   * Shandong University of Science and Technology, 2019
   * 88/100 ~ GPA: 6.1/7
 * B.E.
-(Hons) in Communication Engineering
+(Hons) in Telecommunication Engineering
   * University of Tasmania, 2019
   * GPA: 5/7
 * MSc in Machine Learning